 How do I Go to Badrinath Char Dham Pilgrimage Site?

 Rishikesh at around 300 kilometers is the nearest railway had to Badrinath temple.
 NH 58 connects Badrinath with Rishikesh, New Delhi etc. Regular bus services from Rishikesh to Badrinath.
-The are no buses to Badrinath after sunset as the road is narrow after Joshimath and is very dangerous for night travel.
-You can travel up to Joshinath and stay there (by other modes of transport), if you miss last bus.
+The are no buses to Badrinath after sunset as the road is narrow after Joshimath or Jyotirmath.
+It is very dangerous to travel in night.
+You can travel up to Joshimath and stay there (by other modes of transport), if you miss last bus.

 Jolly Grant Airport near Dehradun is the nearest airport at 315 kilometers which is well connected to New Delhi International and Domestic airport.